Jude Ssemugabi

-Jude Ssemugabi is a Ugandan footballer who also plays for Vipers SC in the Uganda Premier League.
+Jude Ssemugabi (born 3rd March 1997) is a Ugandan professional footballer who also plays as forward for South Sudan Premier League club Jamus and the Uganda national team.

-Ssemugabi is the last born of six siblings.
 He made his debut for the Uganda national team against Congo on 11 September 2024 in the 2025 Africa Cup of Nations Qualifiers, scoring the second goal for Uganda.

 Club career

 Ssemugabi started his career at Wabigalo Football Academy before joining Lake Victoria Soccer Academy in Entebbe.

 Mbarara City FC

 In August 2018, Ssemugabi signed for Mbarara City FC after being the top scorer in the Masaza ga Buganda competitions of 2018 with Ssaza Ssingo.
 During his stay at Mbarara City, he helped them gain promotion to top tier league in 2023/24 season.

 Kitara FC

 In July 2023, Ssemugabi signed a one year contract to become the 5th signing for the club in the transfer window after spending 5 years at Mbarara City FC.
-Scored 6 goals in his first season 0f 2023/24 helping them win the Stanbic Uganda Cup, while In his last season with Kitara fc of 2024/25 scored 10 goals.
+He Scored 6 goals in his first season 0f 2023/24 helping them win the Stanbic Uganda Cup, while In his last season with Kitara fc of 2024/25 scored 10 goals.